thecodingaviator/coasttocow/README.md

 ## File List

-The following files are included in this repository:

-- `dashboard.php`: Represents the main dashboard page.
-- `explore.php`: Represents the explore page for data exploration and searching.
+### `dashboard.php`

+This file represents the main dashboard page of the application.
+It provides a user interface that displays relevant information, data visualizations, and navigation options for the user.
+The dashboard serves as a centralized hub where users can access various features and functionalities of the application.

+### `explore.php`

+The `explore.php` file represents the explore page of the application.
+It allows users to explore and search for specific data within the application.
+It provides a user interface where users can input search criteria, apply filters, and view search results.
+The explore page enables users to interact with the data in a meaningful way.

+### `index.php`

-- `index.php`: Represents the landing page or home page of the application.
+The `index.php` file represents the landing page or home page of the application.
+It serves as the initial entry point for users accessing the application.
+The landing page typically provides a brief overview of the application, its features, and any promotional or informational content.

-- `modify.php`: Represents a page for modifying or editing data or settings.
-- `navbar.php`: Represents a navigation bar component used across multiple pages.
-- `resetpassword.php`: Represents a password reset page.
-- `signup.php`: Represents a signup page for account registration.
-- `submit.php`: Represents a dataset submission page.
-- `templates.php`: Represents a page displaying available templates for download.
+### `modify.php`

+The `modify.php` file represents a page where users can modify or edit data or settings within the application.
+It provides a user interface that allows users to update existing information, change preferences, or perform other modifications based on the application's functionality.
+The modify page enables users to make changes to their data or settings as needed.

+### `navbar.php`

+The `navbar.php` file represents a reusable component that generates the navigation bar for the application.
+It is included across multiple pages to provide consistent navigation options for users.
+The navigation bar typically includes links or buttons to access different sections, features, or pages within the application.

+### `resetpassword.php`

+The `resetpassword.php` file represents a password reset page.
+It provides a user interface where users can initiate the process of resetting their password in case they have forgotten it or need to change it.
+The page typically prompts users to enter their email address or username and follows a series of steps to verify the user's identity and allow them to reset their password.

+### `signup.php`

+The `signup.php` file represents a signup page for account registration.
+It provides a user interface where new users can create an account by providing their personal information, such as name, email, password, contact details, and other required fields.
+The signup page typically includes form validation to ensure the accuracy and completeness of the provided information.

+### `submit.php`

+The `submit.php` file represents a dataset submission page.
+It allows users to upload and submit datasets to the application.
+The page typically provides a user interface where users can select a file to upload, specify relevant details about the dataset, and submit it for processing or storage within the application.
+The submit page enables users to contribute their data to the application's database or system.

+### `templates.php`

+The `templates.php` file represents a page that displays available templates for download.
+It provides a user interface where users can browse and access predefined templates or files.
+The templates page typically includes links or buttons to download the templates, which can be used as starting points or examples for specific tasks or document formats.

+Please note that the specific functionality and implementation details of each file may vary depending on the application's requirements and design.

 ## Usage